mattermost/docs/source/collaborate/manage-channel-members.rst

 .. tab:: Mobile

-  1. In a channel, tap |options-icon| in the top right corner.
+  1. In a channel, tap |more-icon| in the top right corner.
   2. Tap **Leave channel**.

 Remove other members from a channel